 Want to see examples of faculty research?
-See the featured projects or the 2020 Excellence in Teaching and Learning Capstone Projects listed below or visit Recognition of Scholarly Awards Recipients.
+See the featured projects, the 2021 Recognition of Scholarly Activity Award Recipients and the 2020 Excellence in Teaching and Learning Capstone Projects listed below.
 The RDC Digital Repository showcases scholarly, research and creative works undertaken by RDC faculty, staff and students.
 Faculty, staff and members of the public are welcome to attend research-related events to learn more.

 - Lay Participation with Medical Expertise in Online Self-Care Practices: Social Knowledge (Co)Production in the Running Mania Injury Forum

 - A Photovoice Study of Settlement Experiences and Needs of Recent Immigrant Men in Central Alberta

 Victorian Samplings Podcast Episode 4: Singing From the Margins.
 Crafting Communities.

 In this podcast, RDC English faculty member Dr. Heather Marcovitch is part of a panel discussion about the hymns Victorians sang and the role of vocal music in the lives of marginalized individuals and groups.
 Dr. Marcovitch’s talk focuses on the Ethical Culture Society of New York, a secular humanist society, and the way its founder, Felix Adler, wove Talmudic knowledge into a popular hymn for the Society.
 These podcasts are part of the Crafting Communities project, a scholarly website about Victorian material culture and crafting.

 “Open Education Lightning Talk: Open Education Practices in Introductory Psychology Courses.”
 2021 University of Alberta Open Education Symposium.